-Top EU officials have said the meeting will be “the moment of truth” in the negotiations and they will gauge if talks have advanced enough to formalise a Brexit deal in November.
+Top EU officials have said the meeting will be “the moment of truth” in the negotiations and they will gauge whether talks have advanced enough to formalise a Brexit deal in November.

-An agreement should cover trade and how to prevent a return of controls on the frontier between Northern Ireland and the Irish Republic, which will become Britain’s only land border with the EU.
+The agreement will have to cover trade and how to prevent a return of border controls on the frontier between Northern Ireland and the Irish Republic, which will become Britain’s only land border with the EU.
 These are the main areas of disagreement which have caused May’s government to step up preparations for leaving without any deal.

-EU leaders agreed in Salzburg on Thursday they can hold a special summit on the weekend of Nov.17-18 to seal a Brexit deal with Britain if it is done.
+EU leaders agreed in Salzburg in mid-September to hold a special summit on the weekend of Nov.17-18 to seal a Brexit deal with Britain if it is done.